dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-cache.md

 <summary> 📹 Check out this video demo to see how declarative caching works!</summary>

-This video demonstrates the concept of Declarative caching, how to run it using the dbt Cloud scheduler, and how fast your dashboards load as a result.
+This video demonstrates the concept of declarative caching, how to run it using the dbt Cloud scheduler, and how fast your dashboards load as a result.

 <LoomVideo id='aea82a4dee364dfdb536e7b8068684e7' />